BasicOS

 • -

-You can easily find this lst of characters by running this bash command on the words.txt file:
+You can easily find this valid list of characters by running this bash command on the words.txt file:

 compilation and execution

 Your implementation must be compilable and runnable on the Linux PCs in the laboratory rooms.
-We will evaluate the compilation of your code, and then the execution using the provided tests.
+We will evaluate the compilation of your code, and then the execution of your program using the tests we provide with the project.
 The performance of your implementation is very important as well.
 Thus, for the provided examples, we will evaluate how much time the execution of your program takes.
-Using the following command, we can deduce How much time your program takes to execute "commands1"
+Using the following command, we can deduce how much time your program takes to execute "commands1"

 $ cd bin&&time ./words ../examples/commands1 ../data/words.txt